ktoso/scala-types-of-types/_includes/all.md

 I surprisingly often, would get the question on how to pass an object into a method.
 Just saying `obj: ExampleObj` won't work because that's already referring to the instance, so there's a member called `type` which should be used in such cases.

-How it might look like in your code is explained by the bellow example:
+How it might look like in your code is explained by the below example:

 ```
 object ExampleObj